cjoyfitz/BarrenLandAnalysis/README.md

 Deployment

 Project can be run in Visual Studio.
-Download zip file or clone onto local machine, open in Visual Studio, load the solution file and run.
+Download zip file or clone onto local machine.
+Open Visual Studio, load the solution by selecting the .sln solution file from the File->Open menu and then run the application.

 Getting Started